carbon-language/carbon-lang/docs/design/expressions/member_access.md

 The process of _member resolution_ determines which member `M` a member access expression is referring to.

-For a simple member access, the second operand is a word.
-If the first operand is a type, facet, package, or namespace, a search for the word is performed in the first operand.
-Otherwise, a search for the word is performed in the type of the first operand.
+For a simple member access, if the first operand is a type, facet, package, or namespace, a search for the member name is performed in the first operand.
+Otherwise, a search for the member name is performed in the type of the first operand.
 In either case, the search must succeed.
 In the latter case, if the result is an instance member, then [instance binding](#instance-binding) is performed on the first operand.

 For a compound member access, the second operand is evaluated as a compile-time constant to determine the member being accessed.
-The evaluation is required to succeed and to result in a member of a type, interface, or non-type facet.
+The evaluation is required to succeed and to result in a member of a type, interface, or non-type facet, or a value of an integer or integer literal type.
 If the result is an instance member, then [instance binding](#instance-binding) is always performed on the first operand.

 ### Package and namespace members

 If the first operand is a package or namespace name, the expression must be a simple member access expression.
-The _word_ must name a member of that package or namespace, and the result is the package or namespace member with that name.
+The member name must be a _word_ that names a member of that package or namespace, and the result is the package or namespace member with that name.

 An expression that names a package or namespace can only be used as the first operand of a member access or as the target of an `alias` declaration.